hitradostava/multipart-openai/README.md

 ## Conclusion

 This was a fun experiment that we think could be useful for many projects.
 It seems highly likely that as a tech community we are going to be building a lot of software on top of LLM APIs.
-It also seems highly likely that more LLMs will becomre multi-modal AND that no matter the speed improvements there will be many usecases where you want to stream the data to your application rather than wait for the full response.
+It also seems highly likely that more LLMs will become multi-modal AND that no matter the speed improvements there will be many usecases where you want to stream the data to your application rather than wait for the full response.

 Maybe its time for the return of `multipart/x-mixed-replace`!

+ps we're regularly launching AI based features into smart data analysis platform - [AddMaple](https://addmaple.com)